The Ultimate Guide to Zines for Neurodivergent Homeschoolers

 Why Zines are Perfect for ND Homeschooling

-If you’ve got a child who sketches every dragon they imagine, builds endless Minecraft worlds, or can tell you everything about whales, a zine might be their new favourite project.
+If you’ve got a child who sketches every dragon they imagine, builds endless Minecraft worlds, or can tell you everything there is to know about hyenas, a zine might be their new favourite project.

 Zines (short for magazines) are small, self-published booklets that can be about anything, from a personal interest to a cause your child cares about.
 They’re creative, flexible, and full of possibilities, which makes them a fantastic fit for neurodivergent learners.

-In this guide, we’ll explore why zines are so powerful for ND homeschoolers, how they can fit across your curriculum, and practical tips to help your child start their first one.
+In this guide, we’ll explore why zines are so powerful for neurodivergent homeschoolers, how they can fit across your curriculum, and practical tips to help your child start their first one.

 What is a Zine?
 (And Why You Should Try One in Your Homeschool)